tylertitsworth/5th-age-srd/Classes/Rogue.md

 #### Champion Feat

-One battle per day as a free action, you can declare that you're a tumbling fool and automatically succeed on your first disengage check each turn.
+One battle per full recovery as a free action, you can declare that you're a tumbling fool and automatically succeed on your first disengage check each turn.

 #### Epic Feat